Liquefied Petroleum Gas: LPG – What is LPG?

 Butane is a flammable hydrocarbon gas that is liquefied through pressurisation.

 The chemical formula for Butane is C4H10, with 4 carbon and 10 hydrogen atoms in a butane molecule.
+Technically, this is also a chemical formula of LPG gas.
 (Butane molecule model shown)

 Butane is commonly used as a fuel, propellant and refrigerant, as well as a petrochemical feedstock.